JennRC87/Project1/README.md

 MVP:
 - get the user’s avatar to slide across the screen with the mouse
 - make buttons to pause game
-- get “The White Transvaal Lion to display once the user has won